ankevdv/inspirationblog/src/post/post1.md

 afbeelding: /img/post6img1.jpg
 ---

-Will Bryant is an artist & designer based in Austin, TX.
-His work weaves together humor with commerce, fun, and positivity.
-In his installations, paintings, and product collaborations, there is always a sense of exuberance at play with a colorful palette.
-You can see some of his work around Austin at places like Amy’s Ice Creams, Austin Motel, Better Half, Brew & Brew, and Last Straw.
-He studied graphic design at Mississippi State University (2008) and received an MFA in Contemporary Art Practice from Portland State University (2013).
+Will Bryant is an artist and designer from Austin, TX.
+With his work he tries to combine humour with commerce, fun and positivity.
+In his installations, paintings and product collaborations there is always a sense of exuberance with a colourful palette.
+He studied graphic design at Mississippi State University (2008) and received an MFA in the Contemporary Art Practice at Portland State University (2013).
+His use of colour and geometric shapes really appeal to me.
+His works are also very nice and express positivity.